lumetrium/espanso-dynamic-forms/docs/library/ready-made/reply.md

 - Add a "tone" dropdown (professional, friendly, assertive)
 - Include a maximum length preference
 - Add a language selector for replies in different languages
-- Store your preferred style guidelines as defaults
+- Expand the predefined style guidelines enum with more options